 You may have a sideboard, following official rules:

-- 403.4.
-Limits on copies of named cards apply to the combination of Main Deck and sideboard.
+- 403.3.
+Limits on copies of named cards as defined by competition format apply to the combination of Main Deck and sideboard.

 - 403.5.
 Players may use those cards to modify their deck after the first game of a match.